 In 2020, the Network responded quickly to the disruptions in the food system from the coronavirus pandemic.
 We helped farmers who had lost their markets connect with new buyers, including facilitating direct-to-consumer purchasing and assisting emergency feeding programs that distribute fresh food sourced from farmers of color to people hard-hit by the pandemic.
 The Network also supported farmers in adopting COVID-19 safety protocols and answered many questions.

-This project is funded in part by a three-year grant to support the Farmers of Color Network from the W.K.
+This project is supported in part by a three-year grant for the Farmers of Color Network from the W.K.
 Kellogg Foundation, as well as The Fund to Build Grassroots Power at Windward Fund, the 11th Hour Project, and the Seeds, Soul and Culture Fund/New Field Foundation.

 Interested in Joining the Network?